 The negative lead from the auxiliary battery for starting must be connected to the negative terminal stud of the car battery and the positive lead from the auxiliary battery for starting to the positive terminal stud.
-3. If a rapid charger is used for charging the battery, the car battery leads should be disconnected.

-The rapid charger must never be used as an auxiliary unit for starting.

-4. Never disconnect the battery circuit (for example, to change the battery) while the engine is running, as this will immediately ruin the alternator.

-Always make sure that all the battery connections are properly tightened.

-5. If any electrical welding work is to carried out on the vehicle, the earth lead and all the connecting cables of the alternator must the removed.
-The welding unit should be placed as near the welding point as possible.
+- 3. If a rapid charger is used for charging the battery, the car battery leads should be disconnected. - The rapid charger must never be used as an auxiliary unit for starting. - 4.
+Never disconnect the battery circuit (for example, to change the battery) while the engine is running, as this will immediately ruin the alternator. - Always make sure that all the battery, connections are properly tightened. - 5.
+Before carrying out any electrical welding on the car, first disconnect the battery earth lead and all the cables to the alternator and voltage regulator.
+Make sure that the ends of the loose cables do not earth against the car framework.
+Insulate well if necessary.